decretist/Dissertation/Chapter3/chapter3.markdown

   -->

-Pennington's strongest argument in favor of his position on Sg is not an abbreviation is that the unique *Causa Prima* (an ordered subset of canons and *dicta* from Part I of the first recension of the *Decretum*) includes neither texts from the *tractatus de legibus* (distinctions 1-20) nor from the "epilogue" (distinctions 81-101).
+Pennington's strongest argument in favor of his position that Sg is not an abbreviation is that the unique *Causa Prima* (an ordered subset of canons and *dicta* from Part I of the first recension of the *Decretum*) includes neither texts from the *tractatus de legibus* (distinctions 1-20) nor from the "epilogue" (distinctions 81-101).
 Moreover, four